rBiblia/rbiblia-web/README.md

 ## API Specification

-Documentation for the API was created in OpenAPI format and is available [here](https://rbiblia.github.io/rbiblia-web/api).
+Documentation for the API was created in OpenAPI format and is hosted [here](https://rbiblia.github.io/rbiblia-web/api).

 ## Todo's

-- add better error handling when dealing with response data
+- add better error handling when dealing with response data (display error message when something will fail)
-- add caching to avoid server querying with every location change
+- add caching to avoid server querying with every location change (if location was visited then keep it in memory and use it again)

 ## Donations

 Maintaining of this repo and translations is generating costs.
-If you wish to you can always [support our work](https://rbiblia.toborek.info/donation/).
+If you wish you can always [support our work](https://rbiblia.toborek.info/donation/).

 ## Changelog